Akindoyin-Olusola/alx-fe-reactjs/tailwind-react-integration/README.md

+# Tailwind React Integration
+This project demonstrates the UserProfile component styled with Tailwind CSS.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.